 Ongoing Outreach, Education & Collaboration

-In addition to our collaboratives with members of industry who seek to advance and refine technologies related to endometriosis care and treatment, the CEC is always pleased to support a number of educational, non-profit and charitable organization endeavors where and when we can in keeping with the scope of our vision to improve the lives of those affected by this disease.
-If your organization would like the Center for Endometriosis to give educational lectures or otherwise participate in/support your event(s), please contact us to discuss further.
+In addition to our collaboration with select members of industry who seek to advance and refine technologies related to endometriosis care and treatment, the CEC is always pleased to support a number of carefully chosen educational, non-profit and charitable endeavors, in keeping with the scope of our vision to improve the lives of all those affected by this disease.
+If your organization would like the Center for Endometriosis to give educational lectures at or otherwise participate in/support your event(s), please contact us to discuss further.
 We regret we cannot offer monetary support, but will be happy to review ways in which we can collaborate.